devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step2.md

 Then fill in all the details.

 **Note:** Fill in the proper details like Mobile Number and Address Details.
-Because AWS may not activate your account if the details given are not genuine
+Because AWS may not activate your account if the details given are not genuine.